Return to SPQR

 Aulus Gellius, Noctes Atticae ("Attic Nights"), Preface

-Topics are linked only once, as part of the discussion at hand.
-When a topic is discussed more than once--for example, the Arch of Claudius, which is mentioned both in Roman Britain and the Aqua Virgo--the reader should remember to click on the link at the top of the page to return to the main essay and on the back button for the previous page.
-All this, no doubt, will seem rather clumsy when frames would have made for a more elegant interface.
+When a subject is discussed more than once—for example, the Arch of Claudius, which is mentioned both in Roman Britain and the Aqua Virgo—the reader should remember to click on the link at the top of the page to return to the main essay and on the back button for the previous page.
+There also are links at the bottom of some pages to other essays of similar interest.
+All this, no doubt, is rather clumsy when frames would have made for a more elegant interface.
+One the other hand, there is the pleasing anachronism of having to scroll (like the ancients) through the content.

-The Encyclopaedia Romana first was posted on April 17, 1997 and, in one way or another, is revised almost daily.
-There also is a discussion of the Roman province of Britannia which, in an excursus, extends to the Norman period, as well as essays on Greek courtesans and the end of paganism.
+The Encyclopaedia Romana first was posted on April 17, 1997 and, in one way or another, is revised almost weekly.
+There is a discussion of the Roman province of Britannia which, in an excursus, extends to the Norman period, as well as essays on Greek architecture, courtesans, the end of paganism, some tentative essays on the Viking Age and fewer still on Byzantium.

 The genesis derived from having played SPQR (an acronym for Senatus Populusque Romanus, "The Senate and People of Rome"), an online game set in the Roman Forum in AD 205.
 The early emphasis in the Encyclopaedia on architecture and the imperial forums was prompted by a desire to better understand that time and place.